tanius/openscad-models/README.md

 * `cap_turns`: Turns to close resp. open the cap.
 * `thread_gap`: Radial gap between inner and outer thread.
 Meant to accommodate the filter material.

+* **3D printing.** The initial parameters for the MP-5 compatible outward filter result in a part that is 3D printable without supports.
+As long as your chosen parameters for part radii and for `cone_section_truncate_angle` do not result in an overhang of >45° of the central cone section wall, the part is printable without supports.
+All threads use 45° flank angles for printability, and the clip ring adjusts itself to the inclination so that no overhang exceeds 45°.

+* **Building and assembly.** To use this design, add filter material from a surgical mask or similar in between the two parts, with a good amount of overlap so that it covers also the thread section.
+Screw the parts together.
+The filter material is meant to be captured in between the inner and outer thread, which holds it in place and tightens it against the filter holder.

 ### 2.1.
 Strap Extender